Fun House (The Stooges album): Legacy and influence

 Australian band Radio Birdman chose their name based on mishearing the line "radio burnin' up above" in the song "1970".
 They also named their Oxford Street performance venue The Oxford Funhouse and covered "TV Eye" on their 1977 album Radios Appear.

 John Zorn covered "T.V.
-Eye" for Rubáiyát: Elektra's 40th Anniversary: the same song was also covered for the glam rock film Velvet Goldmine by a supergroup featuring original Stooges guitarist Ron Asheton and members of Sonic Youth, with actor Ewan McGregor on vocals.
+Eye" for the compilation Rubáiyát: Elektra's 40th Anniversary: the same song was also covered for the 1998 film Velvet Goldmine by a supergroup featuring Stooges guitarist Ron Asheton, members of Sonic Youth, and Ewan McGregor.
 The Birthday Party covered "Loose" on their 1982 live album Drunk on the Pope's Blood and, also live, the song "Funhouse": a version with sax played by J.G.
 Thirlwell appears on the 1999 CD The Birthday Party Live 81–82. the Damned's 1977 debut album, Damned Damned Damned, features a cover of "1970", entitled "I Feel Alright".
 Depeche Mode covered "Dirt" on their I Feel Loved single.
+GBH covered "1970" (as "I Feel Alright") on their third album City Babys Revenge.
+A live version of "1970" appears on Mission of Burma's posthumous live album The Horrible Truth About Burma.
+"1969" goth-rock band The Sisters of Mercy in Alice EP, 1983.
 Hanoi Rocks cover "1970" (titled "I Feel Alright") on their 1984 live album All Those Wasted Years.
+Japanese rock band Sheena & The Rokkets covered "1970" with new lyrics and entitled "Omae Ga Hoshi (One More Time)" on their 1979 album "真空パック (Vacuum Pack)".
 Spacemen 3 adapted "T.V.
 Eye" into the near-cover "OD Catastrophe" on their debut album Sound of Confusion.
 Michael Monroe also covered the song for his Another Night in the Sun live album in 2010.
 In 1989 indie rock band Blake Babies covered "Loose" for their album Earwig.
 They sampled Pop's voice into the song.
-Rage Against the Machine recorded a cover of "Down on the Street" on their 2000 covers album Renegades, and the main riff from their song "Sleep Now in the Fire" was inspired by the riff in "T.V.
+Rage Against the Machine recorded "Down on the Street" for their 2000 covers album Renegades, and the main riff from their song "Sleep Now in the Fire" was inspired by the one in "T.V.
 Eye."
-A cover of "Dirt" appears on disc one of Screeching Weasel's 1999 double CD compilation "Thank You Very Little".
-In 2010, the Nigerian songwriter Billy Bao and his band went into the studio exactly 40 years after the recording of the album and recorded their album "Buildings from Bilbao" using all titles and song times for their own songs (except "1970", which is updated as "2010", and "L.A.
+A cover of "Dirt" appears on disc one of Screeching Weasel's 1999 double CD compilation Thank You Very Little.

+In 2010, Nigerian songwriter Billy Bao and his band went into the studio exactly 40 years after the recording of the album and recorded their album Buildings from Bilbao using all titles and song times for their own songs (except "1970", which is updated as "2010", and "L.A.
 Blues", which is called "LAGOS Blues").
 "Down on the Street" briefly appears on the song "Maggot Death (Live at Brighton)" off of the Throbbing Gristle album The Second Annual Report, as a field recording of a club playing the song over the P.A. system.